Escort Booking advice

 Use a site which does not require you to enter personal information which can be stolen, sold or used against you (Like ours).

-Have a spare bank account for online purchases/deposits/accomodation/meals etc. Providers prefer payment in cash and are wary of PayPal, Venmo etc scammers.
+Providers prefer payment in cash and are wary of PayPal, Venmo etc scammers.

 If you do forward a cash deposit via post or courier, be sure to place it inside an old book, gift etc.